 Part of me still struggled to come to terms with the events of this evening.
 John wanted me.
 Henry wanted me.
 They wanted me.
 Together.
 The edges of my lips crept up as I remembered the feel of Henry beneath me, the sight of John as he reached past me toward his lover, pressing me between their bodies.
 I almost couldn’t believe it had happened.
 My mind was already ascribing a mystical quality to it, as though it was nothing more than a daydream that my subconscious had conjured.

 If it had been that erotic fully clothed…

 A sigh of pleasure slipped from my lips.
 I was still wound tight.
 One release would never be enough to smother the fire that the men had kindled within me.
-I let my mind wander to what might be taking place between them in the study, imagining them together in full detail as my fingers slid back inside myself and my hips began to find a steady rhythm.
+I let my mind wander to what might be taking place between them in the study, imagining them together in full detail as I slid my finger back inside myself.
 Instead of curtailing my imagination, as I so often did, I cut the fetters that kept it restrained and let it run wild.
-Henry’s hands on John became possessive, while John’s turned frantic.
+Henry’s hands became possessive, while John’s turned frantic.
 Gone from my husband’s face were all traces of art and artifice.
 The expression he wore now was born solely of need.
-The kiss they shared, full of love and devotion at first, soon turned downright brutal, their lips crashing against each other’s as still more articles of clothing hit the floor around them.
+The kiss they shared, full of love and devotion at first, soon turned downright ruthless, their lips crashing against each other’s as still more articles of clothing hit the floor around them.

 It was only after my third orgasm, when I lay panting on the floor in boneless lethargy, that my lust began to dissipate.
 I had to stop this.
 I needed to get my scattered wits back together before facing Harriet.